-In line with community feedback about the need for more family-friendly green spaces and upgrades required to parks, this direction proposes to upgrade open spaces such as Jack Jewry Reserve, Kokoda Park, Bennett Park West and Astley Park (refer to Direction 15 - role, principles and functions of individual open spaces).
+In line with community feedback about the need for more family-friendly green spaces and upgrades required to parks, this direction proposes to upgrade open spaces such as Jack Jewry Reserve, Kokoda Park, Bennett Park West and Astley Park (refer to Direction 15 for the role, principles and functions of individual open spaces).
 Council has already committed to upgrading Bennett Park East.
+It b obj Pla Sor not are Thi par sho The as t spar alo Bey and par from par be lan

 South Creek Park is an important natural and recreational asset for the St Marys Town Centre.
 This direction proposes to develop a Master Plan for this park (potentially together with the Kingsway Playing Fields) to enhance its activity offering and connect it better with the Town Centre core.
-The objectives for the South Creek Park Master Plan are discussed under Place Outcome 1.
+The objectives for the South Creek Park Master Plan are discussed in Place Outcome 1.

 Some open spaces in the Town Centre are not well-accessible and used and, as such, are best to be transformed into other uses.
 This includes the two triangular pocket parks along Champness Crescent that should be considered for land sale.

 The rest of the open spaces in the centre are proposed to be retained and maintained as they are, including Victoria Park, the open space at the corner of Glossop Street and Kurrajong Road and smaller open spaces along Charles Hackett Drive.